Bright 'X' sign at former Twitter headquarters removed from roof

 Workers were spotted taking the sign down Monday morning, about three days after it was installed.

-The bright sign was also flashing at night, which irritated some area residents.
+The bright sign was also flashing at night, which irritated some area residents, and prompted several complaints.
+According to Department of Building Inspection spokesperson Patrick Hannan, an inspector tried to get onto the building's roof as complaints rolled in but was twice denied access.

 "I thought it was lightning, and I was very confused.
 I went to my window, I looked around, I didn't see anything.
 I thought it was maybe a police siren," said resident Patricia Wallinga, who lives across the street.